What can my baby eat?

 When can babies start solids?

-Around 6 months, when they can sit upright, have lost the tongue-thrust reflex, and show interest in food.
-All four readiness signs should be present.
+Around 6 months, when they can sit upright with minimal support, have lost the tongue-thrust reflex, show interest in food, and have good head and neck control.
+All four signs should be present before starting solids.

 What about allergens?